dennisss/dacha/doc/prusa_xl/index.md

 - Print a `fan-lid.stl`
 - Replace camera mounting screws with 4 x M2 8mm screws
 - Add 4 x M3 12mm screws and 4 x M3 nuts for the fan

+Enclosure LED strip:

+- RGBW
+- Takes as input 24V and ground end for each LED channel
+- 0.18A for White
+- 0.06A per R/G/B channel

+Other things on helper board:

+- Fan for control board
+- Fan for camera (or easier to just fully turn off the camera)
+- Fan for enclosure eventually (24V fan, 4 pin)